leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - 14? bindings are available for now
   - Includes beta, excludes `workerd` internals 🙈

-Variety and convenience! 🤩
-You want to use it in different ways, don't you?
+You wanna try a variety of bindings, don't you?

 ---